PyGreSQL/PyGreSQL/docs/pgdb.rst

     Fetch the next row of a query result set

     :returns: the next row of the query result set
-    :rtype: tuple or None
+    :rtype: named tuple or None

-Fetch the next row of a query result set, returning a single tuple, or ``None`` when no more data is available.
+Fetch the next row of a query result set, returning a single named tuple, or ``None`` when no more data is available.
+The field names of the named tuple are the same as the column names of the database query as long as they are valid Python identifiers.

 An :exc:`Error` (or subclass) exception is raised if the previous call to :meth:`Cursor.execute` or :meth:`Cursor.executemany` did not produce